A SIMPLE ACT OF KINDNESS

 the least bit sorry for them.
 After all, I had spent

-nine years competing against SJS kids who had far more advantages than
+nine years competing against St. John's kids who had far more advantages than

 me.
 It was nice to have the advantage arrow pointing

 at me for a change.
-I didn't feel at all guilty.
+Why feel guilty?

 week, the instructor was in a bad mood.
-Before he
+He had

-handed out the graded tests, he wanted to say something.
+handed out the graded tests, he told the class how

 step up their efforts, the teacher tried to appease them.
 Apparently this challenge was tougher than